Home › Strategy › How Price Monitoring Affects Your Ad Performance, and How to Get In Front of It

 Or, it could be comparing similar three-foot lightning cables.

 The first example with headphones is fairly simple, but the comparison in the second example, with generic cables, is much harder.

-When we discuss price comparison, we are referencing products that are easily compared across stores, which will often be branded products.
-It’s still possible to use price comparison even if you sell generic or DTC products; it’s just harder to know exactly what products you are supposed to be comparing prices with.
+When we discuss price monitoring, we are referencing products that are easily compared across stores, which will often be branded products.
+It’s still possible to use price monitoring even if you sell generic or DTC products; it’s just harder to know exactly what products you are supposed to be comparing prices with.

 Pricing is one of the biggest factors when it comes to whether your store makes the sale.
 In the example below, where would you buy the Bose 700s?

 Nationwide Distributors is selling them for $80 cheaper than Bose and Best Buy.